Content

 Minimum wage - $2022

-Introduction of a ban on the use of social networks for children under 16 years old
+2024: Introduction of social media ban for children under 16

 In mid-November 2024, Australia passed a law setting a minimum age for social media users at 16.
 The amendment to the Online Safety Act is understood to provide protection for young Australians.
 Read more here